imshady2020/Certbot-certificate-copier/README.md

 # Certbot Certificate Copier

-If you run Certbot in “manual” mode to create LetsEncrypt site certificates on your macOS computer that you must then install on a server (for example, one that uses cPanel), this AppleScript application makes copying the certificate and private key files on to the clipboard quick and easy.
+If you run Certbot in “manual” mode to create [LetsEncrypt](https://letsencrypt.org) site certificates on your macOS computer that you must then install on a server (for example, one that uses cPanel), this AppleScript application makes copying the certificate and private key files on to the clipboard quick and easy.

 Certbot stores the certificate and private key files in a folder that requires administrator privileges to access.
 This makes it somewhat tedious when you need copy their contents onto the clipboard.
 This AppleScript simplifies this process by copying the site’s certificate to the clipboard, and then, when you tell it to, it does the same for the private key.
-If you have more than one site, you will be asked to choose one before the certificate will be copied.

 ## Running the App
 1. Open/Run the app